 5 Signs Home Income Millionaire IS A Scam

 1. Hyped-Up Spammy Sales Tactics

-The sales video started up by hitting you with spammy looking image after image of yachts and cruise liners, sandy beaches and huge mansions complete with swimming pools.
+The sales video starts by hitting you with spammy images of yachts and cruiseliners, sandy beaches and huge mansions complete with tennis courts and swimming pools.

-All in all, combined with the dramatic background music tons of dollar signs this makes for a pretty tacky and cheesy sales video that uses manipulative marketing techniques to press your emotional buttons.
+All in all, the dramatic music and the tons of dollar signs thrown up on screen make for a pretty tacky and cheesy sales video that uses manipulative marketing techniques to press your emotional buttons.

 Instead of substance, all we get is hype.
 At no point does Marc tell you exactly what Home Income Millionaire is about, how you’ll be making money or how the business model works.

 2. We Have No Clue Who Marc Jennings Is